openshift/hive/docs/enhancements/install-strategy.md

 Initial goal would be to breakout ClusterDeployment.Spec.InstallStrategy.Agent.
 The only implementation here is agent based and this is hidden behind an alpha feature gate, and not yet released to customers.
 Replace this with a new hive.openshift.io.AgentClusterInstall CRD, and a ClusterDeployment.Spec.ClusterInstallRef link.
 Refactor the Agent controllers (currently living in the assisted service repo, coming to hive in future) to watch this resource instead of ClusterDeployment.

-In the future, we could migrate the current standalone openshift-install implementation to an OpenShiftClusterInstall, which continues to use ClusterProvision for it's retry mechanism.
-To do this we would allow a parallel path to specify where you cannot use both ClusterInstallRef and provisioning sections together.
-Provisioning then becomes deprecated and after some period of time, could be removed.

-In the future we could add an additional implementation which offers InstallConfig generation, and could be used by users who are ok with a simpler interface and don't want to specify an install config secret.

-HypershiftClusterInstall would be another likely future implementation.

 ### Examples